-I spent 3-days exploring the area, and in this Dusy Basin backpacking guide, you’ll learn everything you need to know to plan your own backpacking trip to this awesome spot in the Sierras.
+in this post, I share everything you need to know to plan your own backpacking trip to this awesome spot in the Eastern Sierra.

 Wilderness permits are required for all backpackers camping in Dusy Basin and the surrounding areas (day hikers do not need a permit).

-When you are applying for your permit, choose Looking for “Overnight permit” and “Bishop Pass – South Lake” as your trailhead.
-Put in your dates and see what’s available.
-If you are successful getting a permit, you’ll still need to stop by the White Mountain Rangers Station and Visitors Center prior to your hike to pick up your permit.
+If you are successful in getting a permit, you’ll still need to stop by the White Mountain Rangers Station and Visitors Center prior to your hike to pick up your permit.